 I’m not saying society is the reason for eating disorders, but our collective obsession with thinness, focus on the external, and the drive for perfection certainly doesn’t help.
 It is my hope that by shining a light on binge eating and other eating disorders and bringing a little more awareness of how really destructive they are, it is one small step in the direction to change our society’s views.

 Now that I have a daughter, the goal of fostering women’s self-acceptance is even more important to me.
 I want to find ways to support my daughter in navigating the treacherous territory of beauty and body, and the relentless media hype that will continually bombard her with images about who she should be, what she needs to measure up to, and what she should look like.
 I need your help.
 Can we switch gears?
 How about fostering a little acceptance for our looks?
 What about finding beauty within, and actually celebrating it?
 Can we broaden the idea of beauty and body?
 How about health coming first?
 How can we appreciate our diversity instead of trying to be the same size?
 And how can we support ourselves and each other to find our own preferences about who and what we want to be instead of being funneled into such a narrow mold of what a woman should be?

 I am hoping we as women can start with ourselves, trying to find more acceptance, love and compassion for our bodies and looks.
 Let’s be more thoughtful about how we talk about beauty and body to others (especially other women and girls), and let’s be more discerning about the media and entertainment we choose to consume.
 It’s the baby-step changes we make for ourselves that can provide positive effects for women as a whole.

 What are you going to do today that will contribute to a more nurturing society for women?

 Molly Richardson is a Marriage and Family Therapist based in Los Angeles, California.
-She lives with her husband, Erick, their daughter, Lily, and their three dogs, Kiwi, Coconut and Kajos.
+She lives with her husband, Erick, their daughters, Lily & Dahlia, and their three dogs, Kiwi, Coconut and Peaches.